Iv4nd3r/IvanderWijaya/Readme.md

 Here are some of the projects I have worked on:

 1. MobilizeAI : AI Enabled Web Application to Help Enterprise use Weather Data.
 Build using React and Node.js
-2. Project 2: Vulnerable insecure File Upload and password recovery web application.
+2. Project: Vulnerable insecure File Upload and password recovery web application.
 Build with React and Google Firebase
 3. MYEnterprise : Enterprise Resource Planning Web Application.
 Build using Next.js and React

 ## Skills